rtrader58/AZ-700T00-Designing-and-Implementing-Microsft-Azure-Networking-Solutions/AZ-700T00 Errata All Modules.md

 Create test VM <br>
 Step 2:  Leave the size that is auto filled <br>

-## Learning Path 05 – Load balance HTTP(S) traffic in Azure <br>
+## Learning Path 05 – Load balance HTTP(S) traffic in Azure (Total Time ~55 Minutes)

-### M05 - Unit 4 Deploy Azure Application Gateway <br>
+### M05 - Unit 4 Deploy Azure Application Gateway (~25 Min)

 Task 1:  Create an application gateway <br>

-Prior to creating the Application Gateway you will need to create the Virtual Netowrk.
+### Prior to creating the Application Gateway you will need to create the Virtual Netowrk.
 As the interface has changed and no longer allows you to create more than 1 subnet during the creation of the Gateway. <br>

 Use the following steps to create the Virtual network  <br>
 1. Search for Virtual network  <br>